linghao1988/hello/README.md

 # hello
 My name is linghao.
 I am a software developer.
-I am interested in developing software for financial market. that is it.
+I am interested in developing software for financial market.